| Title: | Client Library for SpatioTemporal Asset Catalog |

 config parameters to be passed to GET method, such as add_headers or set_cookies. |

-function returns a character
+The stac_version() function returns a character STAC API

 version.